hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/02_Implementing_and_Running_the_DAG.md

 We chose a _local partitioned_ edge.
 For each word, on each member there will be a processor responsible for it so that no items must travel across the network.
-In the `partitioned()` call we specify two things: the function that extracts the partitioning key (in this case the built-in `wholeItem()` function which is simply the identity function with a descriptive name), and the policy object that decides how to compute the partition ID from the key.
+In the `partitioned()` call we specify two things: the function that extracts the partitioning key (`wholeItem()` &mdash;
+same as the grouping key extractor), and the policy object that decides how to compute the partition ID from the key.
 Here we use the built-in `HASH_CODE`, which will derive the ID from `Object.hashCode()`.
-This is always safe to use on a local edge.
+As long as the the definitions of `equals()/hashCode()` on the key object match our expected notion of key equality, this policy is always safe to use on a local edge.

 Next, the edge from the accumulator to the combiner: